Best Gaming Chair Under $100 In 2023

-Sure, you could use a dining room chair.
-You already own it, so need to go out and buy something new, and it’s in your dining room!
-However, while it might be comfortable for 20-30 minutes during dinner, after sitting in one for hours on end you’ll soon change your mind.
+Yes.
+And sure, you could use a dining room or other chair.
+You already own it, so need to go out and buy something new.
+However, while it may be comfortable for 20-30 minutes during dinner, after sitting in one for hours on end you’ll soon change your mind.

-Gaming chairs, on the other hand, are designed with gamers (and their habit to sit for long periods) in mind.
+Gaming chairs are designed with gamers (and their habit to sit for long periods) in mind.
 Gaming chairs have back, lumbar, and neck support, not to mention a ton of adjustment options.
 Oh, and they look pretty cool, too.

 The chair is made from soft leather, something that’s uncommon in this price range, but which adds a nice touch, and makes for a comfortable experience.
 This is assisted by the superb lumbar support.
 The padding does, however, seem to be the thinnest in the main seating area.
 So, while your back might not be achy after long gaming sessions, your ass very well might.